kjprajapati18/FileSort/README.md

       6. Quicksort memory error - program will terminate and print a Fatal Error statement if there is not enough memory to allocate in the quicksort method.

 Errors: These are errors that are unexpected but will not necessarily end the program
 	1. Not enough space - program will print an Error statement if there is not enough memory to store all elemnts from the file.
-Program will attempt to continue with any information that it has currently stored.
+Program will attempt to sort with any currently completed tokens.

 Warnings: These are clarifications for the user in cases that seem incorrect but the program can still run
-	  1. Empty file - program will print out a warning if it recognizes that a file is empty or entirely composed of whitespace characters
+	  1. Empty file - program will print out a warning if it recognizes that a file is empty or entirely composed of whitespace characters.
-	  2. No non-empty tokens - program will print out a warning if it recognizes that a file only contains commas (and possibly whitespace characters)
+	  2. No non-empty tokens - program will print out a warning if it recognizes that a file only contains commas (and possibly whitespace characters).

 RETURN VALUE